 You must receive your care from in-network providers and hospitals.
-You may find a list of in-network providers and hospitals on https://countycare.valence. care/member/#findAProvider or you may call Member Services at 312-864-8200 / 855-444-1661 (toll-free) / 711 (TDD TTY).
+You can find a list of in-network providers and hospitals by using the Find a Provider search tool at www.countycare.com or you may call Member Services at 312-864-8200 / 855-444-1661 (toll-free) / 711 (TDD/TTY).

 You must have approval from CountyCare if you go to out-of-network providers.
 The only exception is for treatment of emergencies, family planning services, school dental services and state operated hospitals.